-A Virtual Private Network (VPN) provides faculty, staff and Sponsored Account holders with end-to-end secure remote access between a computer in a remote location and on-campus resources, such as your Northeastern computer and servers.
+A Virtual Private Network (VPN) provides students, faculty, staff and Sponsored Account holders with end-to-end secure remote access between a computer or device in a remote location and on-campus resources, such as your Northeastern computer and servers.
 While remotely connected, all connections to Northeastern’s campus resources are encrypted, while connections to other internet sites are not.
-Northeastern currently uses Cisco’s AnyConnect software.
+Northeastern uses Palo Alto GlobalProtect software as our VPN client.

-Using the VPN connects you directly from your remote computer to the university network, so it is essential that you have up-to-date antivirus software installed on the remote computer along with any operating system and application patches.
-Remember to maintain the confidentiality of university information by ensuring that others are not observing your work and that you log off before leaving your remote workstation.
+Keep in mind – using the VPN connects you directly from your remote computer to the university network.
+It is essential that you have up-to-date antivirus software installed on the remote computer, along with any operating system and application patches.
+Also remember to maintain the confidentiality of university information by ensuring that others are not observing your work and that you log off before leaving your remote workstation.

-Prior to installing the necessary VPN software, you will need to confirm that the remote computer you are using to connect meets the minimum system requirements.
-You will also need your myNEU username and password.
+Prior to installing the necessary VPN software, you will need to confirm that the remote computer you are using to connect meets the minimum system requirements (see the Platform Support section at the bottom).
+You also will need to register your computer with DUO (see above), and have your myNortheastern username and password.

 Read this before connecting to VPN